The first year offers a wide range of experience with a rotation schedule that encompasses 13 areas plus electives.

 Throughout the training program, you will work closely with community partners to provide high-quality, safe care to older adults in the community.

 - Olmsted County Adult Protective Services

 - Local hospice agencies

-First year.
-All geriatric fellows have the opportunity to perform research in the first year of fellowship.
-Often, this includes case-based presentations, reviews of the literature and observational (cohort and case-control) studies.
+In the first year, all geriatric fellows have the opportunity to perform research.
+Often, this includes case-based presentations, reviews of the literature, and observational (cohort and case-control) studies.

-Fellows are given the opportunity to present their work at the AMDA — Society for Post-Acute and Long-Term Care Medicine annual conference, Minnesota Medical Directors Association annual conference, and American Geriatrics Society annual meeting.
+You are given the opportunity to present your work at the AMDA — Society for Post-Acute and Long-Term Care Medicine annual conference, Minnesota Medical Directors Association annual conference, and American Geriatrics Society annual meeting.

-In addition, all fellows are expected to obtain bronze certification in quality analytics and perform a quality improvement project.
+In addition, you are expected to obtain bronze certification in quality analytics and perform a quality improvement project.
 Fellows can obtain further research skills through the Mayo Clinic Center for Clinical and Translational Science (CCaTS).

-Second year.
-This is considered an academic year.
-Fellows can augment their research skills through formalized training in clinical research.
+The second year is considered an academic year.
+As a fellow you can augment your research skills through formalized training in clinical research.
 This training can include the Postdoctoral Certificate Program or Postdoctoral Master's Degree Program through Mayo Clinic CCaTS.
 Other opportunities include training in public health (Master of Public Health) through the University of Minnesota.